BREWING UP GOODNESS

 ROCK BOTTOM BREWERY FRIENDSHIP:

-Every year we head on over to La Jolla and join our amazing friends at Rock Bottom Brewery & Restaurant to learn how they brew their special Fire Chief Ale.
+For years, we would head on over to La Jolla and join our amazing friends at Rock Bottom Brewery & Restaurant to learn how they brew their special Fire Chief Ale.
 This special brew is only available for the month of February, and a portion of every Fire Chief Ale sale comes back to FirefighterAid.
 We love learning about the process of brewing in January and then celebrating the brew being ready to share!
 Every February, we celebrate with a tapping party and start the fundraising right there at the bar!

 THE BREWING PROCESS: